 - 1. Parent/legal guardian permission forms are to be completed for ALL medication to be given at school - 2.
 All medication coming to the school must be in the original container with the manufacturer/pharmacy label in place.
 This includes all over-the-counter medications. - 3.
 Over-the-counter medications can only remain at school for 10 days.
 If a longer time period is needed, then a written physician's authorization is requested. - 4.
 Clinic staff will administer over-the-counter medications as directed by manufacturer label.
 Any changes in administration must have written physician's approval. - 5.
 Please do not send loose medication (cough drops, pills, etc.) to school in plastic bags.
 Clinic staff will be unable to administer these medications to your child. - 6.
-A student may possess and use medication to relieve headaches while on school property or at a school-sponsored event or activity without a physician's note or prescription if the medication is regulated by the United States Food and Drug Administration for over-the-counter use to treat headaches. - 7.
-Clinic staff will not give medication if the container label has been altered in any way. - 8.
-When completing Parent/Legal Guardian permission forms, please make sure that your instructions match the label on the medication container, or the medication will not be given. - 9.
+Clinic staff will not give a medication if the container label has been altered in any way. - 7.
+When completing Parent/Legal Guardian permission forms, please make sure that your instructions match the label on the medication container, or the medication will not be given. - 8.
 PLEASE DO NOT ALLOW YOUR CHILD TO TRANSPORT MEDICATION TO AND FROM SCHOOL.
-This recommendation is for your legal safety. - 10.
+This recommendation is for your legal safety. - 9.
 All medication will be counted upon arrival at school.
-A second signature will be required to verify a correct count. - 11.
-Clinic staff will complete a daily medication log for each student when medication is administered. - 12.
-A student may carry and self-administer a metered dose inhaler, epinephrine auto- injector, prescribed pancreatic enzyme supplement and/or may carry diabetic supplies and equipment to manage and care for their diabetes provided the student's parent or legal guardian provides the following: - A. For self-administration of a metered dose inhaler, the parent or legal guardian must provide the District with a written authorization that is signed and dated by both the parent or legal guardian and physician.
+A second signature will be required to verify a correct count. - 10.
+Clinic staff with complete a daily medication log for each student when medication is administered. - 11.
+A student may carry and self-administer a metered dose inhaler, epinephrine autoinjector, prescribed pancreatic enzyme supplement and/or may carry diabetic supplies and equipment to manage and care for their diabetes provided the student's parent or legal guardian provides the following: - A. For self-administration of a metered dose inhaler, the parent or legal guardian must provide the District with a written authorization that is signed and dated by both the parent or legal guardian and physician.
 The written approval by the physician must include the following: - a.
 Name of the medication in the metered dose inhaler; - b.
 The prescribed dosage; - c.
 The times of the special circumstances under which the medication is to be administered; and - d.
 Any other special related information regarding the administration of the metered dose inhaler. - B. For self-administration of an epinephrine auto-injector, the parent or legal guardian must provide the District with a written authorization that is signed and dated by both the parent or the legal guardian and the physician.
 The written approval by the physician must include: - a.
 The times or the special circumstances under which the medication is to be administered; and

 - b.
-Any other special related information regarding the administration of the epinephrine auto injection. - C. For self-administration of prescribed pancreatic enzyme supplements, the parent or legal guardian must provide the District with a written authorization that is signed and dated and provide the prescription label containing the following: - a.
+Any other special related information regarding the administration of the epinephrine auto injected. - C. For self-administration of prescribed pancreatic enzyme supplements, the parent or legal guardian must provide the District with a written authorization that is signed and dated and provide the prescription label containing the following: - a.
 Name of the medication; - b.
 The prescribed dosage; - c.
 The times or the special circumstances under which the medication is to be administered; and - d.
 Any other special related information regarding the administration of the medication. - D. For the use of diabetic supplies and equipment, the parent or legal guardian must submit written authorization from the student's physician, containing the following: - a.
 An identification of the diabetic supplies and equipment the student is authorized to carry; - b.
 A description of which activities the child is capable of performing without assistance: - c.
 The times or the special circumstances under which the medication is to be administered: - d.
 Any other special related information regarding the administration of the medication.